lucidworks/lucidworks.github.io/eLearning/ffindex/README.md

 22. Click **Run** then click **Start**, when the job finishes running, click **Save**

 23. Return to the **Fields** window.
 Close it and reopen it to refresh.
-Notice that almost all the new static fields have Num Docs values
+Notice that almost all the new static fields have Num Docs values.

 24. Return to the **Index Workbench**, and click on the arrow next to the **Parser** icon